 So read your policy carefully and buy what suits you the best.
-From saving you on a motorcycle trip in the Himalayas to fulfilling the requirement of having travel insurance for Schengen Visa – travel insurance has many roles.
+From saving you on a motorcycle trip in the Himalayas to fulfilling the requirement of having travel insurance for a Schengen Visa – travel insurance has many roles.

 Should We Buy Travel Insurance?